How to Fix a Leaky Faucet: Step-by-Step DIY Repair Guide

 Dripping From the Spout:

 e.
-Reassemble the faucet, turn the water supply back on, and check for leaks.
+Reassemble and test for leaks.

 Leaking Around the Base:

 b.
-Remove the faucet handle and the stem or cartridge.
+Remove the handle and cartridge.

 d.
-Reassemble the faucet and test for leaks.
+Reassemble and test.

 Leaking From the Handle:

 b.
-Remove the handle and the stem or cartridge.
+Remove the handle and valve stem.

 d.
-Reassemble the faucet and check for leaks.
+Reassemble and check for leaks.

 Spraying or Splashing:

 a.
-Unscrew the aerator at the tip of the faucet.
+Unscrew the aerator at the tip.

 Maintenance Tips

-• Clean your faucet regularly to prevent mineral buildup.
+• Clean regularly to avoid mineral buildup.

 Conclusion